 Pink Jasmine (Jasminum polyanthum) is a quick-growing flowering vine that’s perennial in warmer areas (zones 8-11).
 Delicate pink flower buds open to fragrant rose-white flowers.
 The glossy green leaves provide a pretty background for this heat-loving vine.

 23. Rose Campion (Silene coronaria)

 Rose Campion (Silene coronaria) is an old-fashioned cottage perennial flower with dusty green-white foliage.
-Rose campion flowers best when grown in full sun as is particularly drought-resistant once established.
-Use this perennial for a low-growing pop of bright pink colour in a rock garden.
+Rose campion flowers are best when grown in full sun as are particularly drought-resistant once established.
+Use this perennial for a low-growing pop of bright pink color in a rock garden.

 Salvia is a naturally drought-tolerant perennial flower that makes a stunning visual impact in the garden, particularly when planted in a mass grouping.
 Different salvias adapted to different climates, so look locally for a perennial type, especially if you live in a cooler climate.

 Skyrocket (Ipomopsis aggregata), also called scarlet gilia, is a drought-tolerant perennial with red flowers similar to native coral honeysuckle.
 These hardy, trumpet-shaped flowers are found all the way from Rocky Mountain alpine meadows to the hot climate of southern texas.
 As a wildflower, skyrocket is well-adapted to growing in areas with low rainfall and/or inconsistent access to water.

 26. Speedwell (Veronica)